A procedure's arity is the number of arguments it takes.

 arity of the predicate

 have noticed that while some of Scheme's built-in procedures always take

-the same number of parameters others have variable arity -- that
+the same number of arguments others have variable arity -- that

-is, they can take any number of parameters.
+is, they can take any number of arguments.
 All one can say about the

 arity of some procedures -- such as

 string-append -- is that it is some non-negative integer.